dylan-chong/star-trek-bridge-commander-hacks/README.md

             - Add new MultiplayerLib function `MPUpdateShipPropsOnHost(shipName)` or something.
                 - Go with speed updating first
             - In XOMenuHandlers, replace nuke speed then trigger MP update if MP
+- Feature: Defiant speed boost is not based on current velocity, by unitizing the velocity, so you don't need the current speed
+- Feature: Scimitar Speed boost is not based on current velocity, by unitizing the velocity, so you don't need the current speed
+- Feature: Nova Speed boost is not based on current velocity, by unitizing the velocity, so you don't need the current speed
 - Test: Shuttle nuke launching in multiplayer
     - Investigate?: Client can't see the explosion
         - Explosion mods may not have applied